zitadel/zitadel/API_STYLE_GUIDE.md

 - Search request results only contain results for which the requesting user has the necessary read permissions.
 - Search requests are limited to 100 by default.
 The limit can be increased up to 1000.
 - Resource configurations are partially updatable.
 With HTTP, this is done via PATCH requests.
 If no changes were made, the response is successful.
 - Status changes or other actions on resources with side effects are done via POST requests.
-Their HTTP patch ends with the underscore prefixed action name.
+Their HTTP path ends with the underscore prefixed action name.
 For example `POST /resources/idps/{id}/_activate`.

 ## Reusable Resources